JohnPMills/modern-saturn/content/sign-up.md

-      Please complete the adjacent form with details of your favourite games, hobbies, and age. **You will then be directed to our training platform and asked to create an account with your username and password of choice.
+      Please complete the adjacent form with details of your favourite games, hobbies, and age. **You will then be directed to our training platform and asked to create an account with your username and password of choice**.
-      **This is so you can complete the course at your own pace.
+      This is so you can complete the course at your own pace.

       Due to this being a beta test and not the full roll out, the platform will